adavarski/Hetzner-Case-Study/README.md

 ### Appendix_3: Kubernetes Development cluster setup using kubeadm with WireGuard VPN on Hetzner Cloud (private networks, wireguard)

-Provision three CX31 cloud servers from Hetzner, each providing 2 CPUs, 2 GB memory, 80 GB of disk storage, running Ubuntu 20.04, and deployed in the Nuremberg region.
-Use Terraform hcloud module for VMs provisioning.
+Provision three CX31 (2 vCPUS / 8 GB RAM) cloud servers from Hetzner, running Ubuntu 20.04, and deployed in the Nuremberg region.
+Use Terraform module for CloudVMs provisioning.

 Small k8s develpoment cluster with a Master Node and two Worker Nodes example: